Anyone Can Whistle: Productions

-After multiple revisions, the show opened on Broadway on April 4, 1964, at the Majestic Theatre, where it closed after 9 performances and 12 previews, unable to overcome negative notices from major papers such as the New York Times and the New York Herald Tribune.
+After multiple revisions, the show opened April 4, 1964, at the Majestic Theatre on Broadway, where it closed after 9 performances and 12 previews, unable to overcome negative notices from major papers such as the New York Times and the New York Herald Tribune.
 Scenic design was by William and Jean Eckart, costume design by Theoni V. Aldredge, and lighting design by Jules Fisher.
 Choreographer Herbert Ross received the show's sole Tony Award nomination.

 The show became a cult favorite, and a truncated recording by the original cast released by Columbia Records sold well among Sondheim fans and musical theater buffs.
 "There Won't Be Trumpets," a song cut during previews, has become a favorite of cabaret performers.

-On April 8, 1995, a staged concert was held at Carnegie Hall in New York City as a benefit for the Gay Men's Health Crisis.
-The concert was recorded by Columbia Records, preserving for the first time musical passages and numbers not included on the recording by the original Broadway cast.
-For example, the cut song "There's Always a Woman" was included at this concert.
+A staged concert was presented at Carnegie Hall in New York City on April 8, 1995, as a benefit for the Gay Men's Health Crisis.
+Columbia recorded the concert, preserving for the first time musical passages and numbers not included on the original Broadway cast recording.
+The cut song "There's Always a Woman" was included for this concert.
 Lansbury served as narrator, with Madeline Kahn as Cora, Bernadette Peters as Fay, and Scott Bakula as Hapgood.
 Additional cast included Chip Zien, Ken Page, and Harvey Evans, the only cast member from the original show to reprise his role.

+The complete score was recorded in 1997 at Abbey Road Studios with Julia McKenzie, Maria Friedman, and John Barrowman joined by a 42-piece orchestra; the recording went unreleased until December 2020.

-In 2003, Sony reissued the original Broadway cast recording on compact disc.
+Sony reissued the original Broadway cast recording on compact disc in 2003.
 Two revivals were staged that year: one in London at the Bridewell Theatre and one in Los Angeles at the Matrix Theatre.